usdot-fhwa-stol/carma-utils/carma_utils/sensorlib/ReadMe.md

 This new feature is provided to enable vulnerable road user detection using a LIDAR sensor in the context of a CARLA-driven simulation.
 The data is intended to feed into a CARMA V2X system for data fusion with other sensors and action by CARMA platform vehicles.

+## Interface

+The XML-RPC interface consists of one function to retrieve the list of detected objects.

+After starting main.py, an RPC server is available with the `get_detected_objects_json()` function.
+This function takes no parameters and returns a string containing the serialized list of DetectedObjects, each containing metadata including id, position and type of object.

+Alternatively the API may be used to instantiate a SimulatedSensor which is assisted by calling the SimulatedSensorConfigurator, with parameters used to locate the running CARLA instance.
+Sample code is in main.py.

 ## Operation

 The SimulatedSensor manages a CarlaSensor, which is a light wrapper around the CARLA sensor reference.